pingcap/docs/dashboard/dashboard-ops-security.md

 To further enhance the security of the transport layer, you can enable TLS for reverse proxy, and introduce mTLS to verify users' certificates.

-See [Configuring HTTPS servers](http://nginx.org/en/docs/http/configuring_https_servers.html) and [HAProxy SSL Termination](https://www.haproxy.com/blog/haproxy-ssl-termination/) to learn how to enable TLS.
+See [Configuring HTTPS servers](http://nginx.org/en/docs/http/configuring_https_servers.html) and [HAProxy SSL Termination](https://www.haproxy.com/blog/haproxy-ssl-termination/) for more details.

 ## Other recommended safety measures